The best things to do in Wrocław to relax, to learn something and to have fun

 Kolejkowo – a unique miniature model of the region

 The name Kolejkowo comes from the Polish world – kolej – meaning rail.
 It’s an engaging attraction in Poland for both adults and children.
 Kolejkowo presents a unique small scale model of the region of Lower Silesia featuring hundreds of models (railways, cars, buildings, bridges) and thousands of figures of people and animals including such details as a wedding reception and a waiter dropping a wedding cake.
 All models and figures are hand-made and mirror the originals.
 Kids and adults will love the miniature replicas of cities, landscapes, and of course the main attraction of Kolejkowo – the biggest railway model in Poland (510 meters of railway tracks, 15 trains, 60 railway carriages – all moving!).
 You can include Kolejkowo in your list of things to do in Wrocław – especially for a bad weather day in Wrocław – when it’s raining or it’s too cold or too hot to stay outside.

-Click here to read our tips in English: opening hours of Kolejkowo, how to get to Kolejkowo, tickets to Kolejkowo, what is available in English in Kolejkowo.
+Click here to read our tips in English on visiting Kolejkowo: opening hours of Kolejkowo, tickets to Kolejkowo, what is available in English in Kolejkowo.

 Hydropolis – knowledge center about water in Wrocław

 - Na grobli 17 Street (about 2,5 km from the Market Square)